 1. Compliment Yourself

 I find New Year's resolutions tend to point out what we're not doing right, and that's a negative way to start a new year.
 Instead of focusing on your imperfections, try to compliment yourself today and everyday this year.
 When you do something well take a moment a reflect on a job well done.
 You don't need to make your self compliments public, (but certainly feel free to post to Facebook or Twitter or call a friend if you'd like!).
-You can simply write them down in a journal or say them out loud to yourself in the mirror.
+You can simply write them down in a journal or say them out loud to yourself in the mirror.2.
+Have Gratitude

-Start your morning with by being thankful for two or three things each day.
-This puts a positive outlook on your day and focuses you on what is good in your life.
+outlook on your day and focuses you on what is good in your life.

 3. Brag about your successes

-We were told as children not to be modest with our accomplishments, but let’s face it, bragging can feel good, especially when you've worked hard at something.
-So go ahead, let your accomplishments be known and enjoy your successes!
+accomplishments, but let’s face it, bragging can feel good, especially when you've worked hard at something.
+So go ahead, let your accomplishments be known

 4. Treat yourself like you would a good friend

-5Get a skin check
+5. Get a skin check

 6. Get a physical